1990 Interstate 75 fog disaster

-The 1990 Interstate 75 fog disaster was a transportation accident that occurred on the morning of December 11, 1990, on a section of Interstate 75 (I-75) near Calhoun, Tennessee, during dense fog which obscured the visibility of motorists.
-The accident occurred in an area where fog is common and had been the site of previous multi-vehicle accidents caused by poor visibility.
+The 1990 Interstate 75 fog disaster was a traffic collision that occurred on the morning of December 11, 1990, on a section of Interstate 75 (I-75) near Calhoun, Tennessee, during dense fog which obscured the visibility of motorists.
+The collisions occurred in an area where fog is common and had been the site of previous multi-vehicle collisions caused by poor visibility.
 It consisted of a series of multi-vehicle collisions that ultimately involved 99 vehicles, and resulted in 12 deaths and 42 injuries.
-It was reportedly the largest motor vehicle accident in United States history when it occurred, in terms of the number of vehicles, and was the largest and second deadliest vehicle accident in Tennessee history behind the 1972 Bean Station bus-truck collision, which killed 14.
-The disaster resulted in multiple safety improvements to the section of I-75 where the accident occurred.
+It was reportedly the largest motor vehicle collision in United States history when it occurred, in terms of the number of vehicles, and was the largest and second deadliest vehicle accident in Tennessee history behind the 1972 Bean Station bus-truck collision, which killed 14.
+The disaster resulted in multiple safety improvements to the section of I-75 where the collision occurred.

 Background

-The stretch of I-75 where the accident occurred consists of an approximately 10 mi section in Bradley and McMinn counties between mileposts 29 and 39 that is prone to dense fog, which often appears rapidly.
+The stretch of I-75 where the collision occurred consists of an approximately 10 mi section in Bradley and McMinn counties between mileposts 29 and 39 that is prone to dense fog, which often appears rapidly.
 It is located about 40 mi northeast of Chattanooga and 70 mi southwest of Knoxville.
 The stretch is located within two separate valleys bounded by ridges within the Ridge and Valley Appalachians and is bisected by the Hiwassee River, which forms the boundaries between the two counties.
 Multiple creeks that span both the valleys that the Interstate is in and adjacent valleys flow into the Hiwassee River near where the Interstate crosses.
 The Chickamauga Dam, located downstream from this section of the Hiwassee on the Tennessee River, creates a reservoir which backs up into this section of the Hiwassee River, and as a result creates large lakes near the Interstate where creeks run into the Hiwassee.
 The Hiwassee River bridges are at one of the lowest elevations on I-75 in Tennessee.
 A paper mill operated by Resolute Forest Products, formerly Bowater, is located on the north bank of the Hiwassee about 3 mi east of the Interstate in Calhoun.
 The plant operates wastewater treatment settling ponds adjacent to the Interstate and owns land on both sides of the Interstate at the accident site.
 All of these factors have been provided as explanations for why fog is unusually common in this area.